Military doctrine: Strategic doctrine

 Israel's military doctrine is formed by its small size and lack of strategic depth.
 To compensate, it relies on deterrence, including through a presumed nuclear weapons arsenal.
 It tries to overcome its quantitative disadvantage by staying qualitatively superior.
 Its doctrine is based on a strategy of defense but is operationally offensive, by pre-empting enemy threats and securing a quick, decisive victory if deterrence fails.
 Israel maintains a heightened state of readiness, advanced early warning systems, and a robust military intelligence capability to ensure attackers cannot take advantage of Israel's lack of strategic depth.
 Early warning and speedy victory is also desired because the Israel Defense Forces rely heavily on reservists during major wars; lengthy mobilization of reservists is costly to the Israeli economy.
 Israeli doctrine is constructed with the assumption that Israel would be largely self-sufficient in its war-fighting, without nearby allies to assist.

 Israel's emphasis on operational offense was espoused by its first prime minister, David Ben-Gurion, as early as 1948 (during the 1948 Arab–Israeli war):

 If [the Arabs] attack us as they did this time, we shall transfer the war to the gates of their country. ...
 We do not intend to conduct ... a static defensive war at the venue where we were attacked.
 If they attack us again, in the future, we want the war to be waged not in our country, but in the enemy's country, and we want to be not on the defensive but on the attack.

 Yitzhak Rabin, who was Chief of the IDF Staff during the Six-Day War, offered a similar explanation for Israel's pre-emptive beginning to the war:

 The basic philosophy of Israel was not to initiate war, unless an act of war was carried out against us.
 We then lived within the lines prior to the Six-Day War, lines that gave no depth to Israel—and therefore, Israel was in a need, whenever there would be a war, to go immediately on the offensive—to carry the war to the enemy's land.

 Tactical doctrine

 IDF command has been decentralized since the early days of the state, with junior commanders receiving broad authority within the context of mission-type orders.
 Israeli junior officer training has emphasized the need to make quick decisions in battle to prepare them appropriately for maneuver warfare.

-Russia and the Soviet Union
+Soviet Union

-The Soviet meaning of military doctrine was very different from U.S. military usage of the term.
-Soviet Minister of Defence Marshal Andrei Grechko defined it in 1975 as "a system of views on the nature of war and methods of waging it, and on the preparation of the country and army for war, officially adopted in a given state and its armed forces".